jdifeder/exabeam-enhancement-suite/README.md

 5. Click "Load Unpacked" and select the unzipped folder "exabeam-enhancement-suite".

-6. Open any Exabeam Advanced Analytics in a new Chrome tab and scroll to the bottom on the page.
+6. Open Exabeam Advanced Analytics in a new Chrome tab and scroll to the bottom on the page.